DHTMLX/docs-diagram/docs/api/diagram/aftersubmenuopen_event.md

 @short: fires after the menu of the subheader is opened

 @params:
-- id             string|number      the id of a swimlane
+- `id: string | number` - the id of a swimlane
-- event          MouseEvent         a native HTML event object
+- `event: MouseEvent` - a native HTML event object
-- subHeaderId    string             the id of a subheader of a swimlane
+- `subHeaderId: string` - the id of a subheader of a swimlane

 @example:
 diagram.events.on("afterSubmenuOpen", (id, event, subheaderId) => {